Monitoring the battery life of your Ubuntu laptop just got a touch easier.

 Along with details on battery capacity the new battery section shows other power-related stats, including battery manufacturer, model, reference number, etc.

 CPU-G can show a heap more information besides, but this post is simply highlighting its battery update.

-To install CPU-G on Ubuntu 16.04 you can run the following commands in a new Terminal
+To install CPU-G on Ubuntu 16.04 LTS and above you can run the following commands in a new Terminal

 sudo add-apt-repository ppa:atareao/atareao

 sudo apt-get update && sudo apt-get install cpu-g wmctrl